Orange-OpenSource/hurl/docs/manual/hurl.md

 Maximum time in seconds that you allow a request/response to take.
 This is the standard timeout.

+You can specify time units in the maximum time expression.
+Set Hurl to use a maximum time of 20 seconds with `--max-time 20s` or set it to 35,000 milliseconds with `--max-time 35000ms`.
+No spaces allowed.

 See also [`--connect-timeout`](#connect-timeout).

 This is a cli-only option.